 Flex & Response

-Out of the Burton Cartel, the Burton Genesis and the Burton Malavita I would say that, when riding, the Genesis and the Malavitas feel about the same in terms of flex – around 5/10 – with the Cartels feeling slightly stiffer – around 6/10.
+Out of the Burton Cartel, the Burton Genesis and the Burton Malavita I would say that, when riding, the Genesis and the Malavitas feel about the same in terms of flex – around 5/10, though the Malavitas feel just a little stiffer than the Genesis overall, but pretty close – with the Cartels feeling slightly stiffer – around 6/10.

 Super easy to butter/press.
-These bindings are made for this and this is where they excel the most.
+These bindings are made for this and this is one area where they excel.